ecmwf/metview-docs/docs/api/functions/surrounding_points_indexes.rst

    * ``location`` defines a single location.
    * ``lats`` and ``lons`` can define either a single location (as number) or multiple locations (as ndarray).

    By default the 4 surrounding gridpoint indexes are returned.
-The only exception is when a field is defined on a **reduced Gaussian grid** and the input location is at the North or South pole, beyond the most extreme row of points.
+The only exception is when a field is defined on a **Gaussian grid** and the input location is near the North or South pole, beyond the most extreme row of points.
 In this case there will be a 'circle' of surrounding points, and all of these indexes are returned.

    If any of the surrounding points are **missing**, :func:`surrounding_points_indexes` will return nan.
 To prevent this, and to return all the points regardless, option ``mode`` has to be set to "all".